 PE 91 ab.
 Intercollegiate Basketball Teams.
 3 units; first, second terms.
 Coaches: Eslinger, Reyes.

 PE 92.
 Intercollegiate Soccer Teams.
 3 units; first term.
-Coaches: Murray, Houck.
+Coaches: Murray, Gould.

 PE 93 ab.
 Intercollegiate Baseball Team.
 3 units; second, third terms.
-Coach: Mark.
+Coach: Whitehead.

 PE 95 ab.
 Intercollegiate Tennis Teams.
 3 units; second, third terms.
 Coach: Gamble.